 I have found a lot of success using these pages in my own Bullet Journal.

 I hope that these collection page templates can be helpful for you as well as you manage and work on projects in and out of your Bullet Journal and planner.

 Thank you, Mark for sharing these incredible tips and of course – for giving me an idea for yet another free printable.

 And of course, as soon as Mark created a video about project management I know I should include it here, so be sure to give it a watch.

 Of course, I wanted to leave you with a printable spread, and what is better than the first step of project management?

 The idea is 100% Mark’s since he is an expert in this.

 You can get your printable in the Resources Vault, under the “Goals And Productivity” section.

-If you’re not part of Planning Mashers yet – just sign up in the form at the end of the post.
+If you’re not part of Planning Mashers yet – just sign up in the form below.